There are any number of services that you need to consider for your boat:

 There are typically 2 kinds of surveys we deal with: Pre-Purcahse and Insurance/Finance required.
 The pre-purchase survey also meets the needs for insurance and finance; but, your insurance may require subsequent surveys over time, typically associated with your renewals.
 Also, most insurance and finance companies require certified surveyors from either SAMS or NAMS.
 You can click on the links for SAMS or NAMS to find a certified surveyor in your area.

-NOTE: Many finance underwriters require a mechanical (power-train/generator) survey on vessels over 10-15 years old that would include compression testing and oil samples being take and lab analyzed.
+NOTE: Many finance underwriters require a mechanical (power-train/generator) survey on vessels over 10-15 years old that would include compression testing and oil samples being taken and lab analyzed.

 Here are a few of the Surveyors our clients have used in the S. Florida area: